HEAVERS FARM PRIMARY SCHOOL SEN INFORMATION REPORT 2020/21

-Teachers will identify children to receive additional support for their gross motor skills.
+Teachers will identify children who need additional support for their fine and gross motor skills.
 Time is spent on cutting, threading, writing, sticking etc. Anything to get those fingers working!

 Speech and Language

-We have regular visits from the speech and language therapist who models her care plans to the TAs and then the TAs carry out speech and language interventions in the classroom according to needs.
+We have regular visits from the NHS speech and language therapist who models the speech and language care plans to the 1:1 TAs who then carry out speech and language interventions in the classroom according to needs.

 Additional Maths Support

-We run booster groups in Year 6 to support children who show potential for reaching working at greater depth in the end of Key Stage 2 test papers.
+We run booster groups in Year 6 to support children to reach their full potential in the end of Key Stage 2 test papers.

 1:1 Teaching Assistant Support

 Some children might need 1:1 support to help them achieve academically or to help them manage their physical or behavioural needs.
-We have a team of well trained 1:1 TAs who are deployed in all year groups to offer this support.
+We have a team of well-trained 1:1 TAs who are deployed according to needs to offer this support.